MusicalCreeper01/Monitor/README.md

 `node .`

+# Features

+List all running processess, memory usage, CPU usage, in a searchable and sortable table.

+See information such as operatiing system type and version, external IP address, hostname and internal IP, etc

+Run commands as the user running the nodejs process in a terminal section.

 #Errors

 If you get error while installing that suggest an outdated Node version, or if `node .` if refered to as "legacy", you MUST make sure your running the latest Node and NPM builds.